 - The scan button uses is used for to automatically setup the application, detecting the remote plugin.
 It works only on a Wifi connection and requires UDP Multicast to function.
 The plugin must be activated in MusicBee for this to work.

 - In case the scan functionality does not work you can use the add functionality to manually add your connection settings.

+Warning!
 The discovery functionality may not work if your router disables UDP Multicast.